 Investments: Fair value measurement is based upon quoted prices, if available.
 Level 1 investments include fixed income and equity securities (primarily mutual funds).
-Level 2 investments include debt securities (principally fixed income mutual funds).
+Level 2 investments include debt securities (principally fixed income mutual funds and US government obligations).
 Level 3 investments include limited partnership interests in hedge funds, private equity funds, and real estate.
 Hedge funds' fair values are based on the information provided by the administrators of each underlying fund; management relies on advice from its investment consultant and takes into consideration audited financial information to determine overall reasonableness of the recorded value.
 Natural resources, private equity, and real estate limited partnerships are accounted for on the equity method and are based on information provided by the general partner; management also takes into consideration the audited financial information and K-1 capital account balances to determine overall reasonableness of the recorded value.
 Management believes that the equity method represents the best estimate of the partnerships' fair values.
 Audited information is only available annually, based on each partnership's year-end.
 Because of the inherent uncertainty of valuations, values may differ from the values that would have been used had a ready market existed.

-Contributions Receivable from Remainder Trusts: Fair value measurement is based upon the fair value of the underlying investments in the trusts, an estimated rate of return, anticipated future payments to be made to beneficiaries, living beneficiaries' life expectancies, and an assumed discount rate as discussed further in Note 8.
-As of June 30, 2011, contributions receivable from remainder trusts with fair values of \$4,678,875 are classified as Level 3.
+Contributions Receivable from Remainder Trusts: Fair value measurement is based upon the fair value of the underlying investments in the trusts, an estimated rate of return, anticipated future payments to be made to beneficiaries, living beneficiaries' life expectancies, and an assumed discount rate as discussed further in Note 7.
+As of June 30, 2012 and 2011, contributions receivable from remainder trusts with fair values of \$4,496,015 and \$4,678,875, respectively, are classified as Level 3.